tomaszdudek7/airflow_project/jupyter/README.md

-# partitioning
+# Partitioning
 * **part one** creates the container _(we are in this one right now)_
 * **part two** spins up the airflow and builds DAGs
 * **part three** calls the cloud of choice to execute our tasks

-# what will get done
+# What will get done
 We will create a **dockered parametrizable Jupyter notebook** that will be later used as baseline for DAGs and scheduled by Apache Airflow.
 All that while running in the cloud.
 Woah.

-# technologies used
+# Technologies used
 * data science starter pack (`pandas`, `numpy`, `seaborn`)
 * `Jupyter` (with `papermill` extension)
 * `Docker`
 * a sprlinke of Python to execute the container

-# set up jupyter "basic lab environment"
+# Set up jupyter "basic lab environment"
 ```bash
 mkvirtualenv airflow_jupyter --python=python3.6
 pip install jupyter ipython [and whatever else you need]